Pitch competition celebrates innovation and entrepreneurship

 Teams of emerging entrepreneurs made their case for a piece of a $50,000 funding pool during the 2024 edition of the Summer Pitch competition on Aug.
 15.

-For more than a decade, the Dunin-Deshpande Queen’s Innovation Centre (DDQIC) has been bringing together new entrepreneurs to develop their skills, innovate, and share solutions to modern-day challenges.
+For more than a decade, the Dunin-Deshpande Queen’s Innovation Centre (DDQIC) has been bringing together new entrepreneurs to develop their skills, innovate, and share solutions to modern-day challenges by helping them to launch local startups.

-This year’s Summer Pitch Competition, Kingston’s biggest, featured eight teams presenting to a panel of judges with the goal of securing the funding that will enable them to move forward.
+This year’s Summer Pitch Competition, Kingston’s biggest, featured eight teams presenting to a panel of judges with the goal of securing the funding that will enable them to start their journey towards becoming financially sustainable businesses.

 Six for-profit teams from Queen’s and the Kingston community competed for a piece of the $50,000 prize pool.
 The competition also showcased the work of the Provost’s Continuing Education Team, who have spent the summer working on an intrapreneurship project for Queen’s, and Ugabrush, a Uganda-based venture from the Jim Leech Mastercard Foundation (JL MCF) program.